Vipul97/slr-parser/README.md

 ## Instructions
 * Input the grammar in grammar.txt.
 * Run SLRParser.py.
-* Input tokens to be parsed.
+* Input the tokens to be parsed.
 All tokens are separated by spaces.